With lower risk, speed to market, and flexible pricing, food entrepreneurs are choosing to start their business in commissary kitchens.

 An industrial dishwasher is a lifesaver for cleaning speed and cleaner strength.
 Most commonly you may find conveyor belt dishwashers, which can independently clean and sanitize in under a minute.
 You may also find door-type dishwashers, where you manually close a door to sanitize.

 Having a well-organized kitchen space can increase productivity, reduces food waste and lowers labour costs.

-If you’re curious about our equipment, take a look inside our 10,000-square-foot Strathcona commissary kitchen.
+If you’re curious about the equipment offered at each of our locations, take a look inside our commissary kitchens here.

-Whether your business needs an entire storage rack, high-volume equipment, or a station available to you 24 hours a day - with Coho’s customizable packages and variety of commercial kitchen equipment, the power is in your hands to decide what you need for your business.
+Whether your business needs an entire storage rack, high-volume equipment, or a station available to you 24 hours a day, with Coho’s customizable packages and variety of commercial-grade equipment, we guarantee you’ll find a location that fits your business needs.

 Sources: BDC Food and beverage outlook